stan-dev/cmdstanpy/docs/hello_world.rst

 are written to a temporary directory which is deleted when the current Python session is terminated.

+The ``CmdStanMLE`` object records the command, the return code, and the paths to the optimize method output csv and console files.
+The output files are written either to a specified output directory or to a temporary directory which is deleted upon session exit.

+Output filenames are composed of the model name, a timestamp in the form YYYYMMDDhhmm and the chain id, plus the corresponding filetype suffix, either '.csv' for the CmdStan output or '.txt' for the console messages, e.g. ``bernoulli-201912081451-1.csv``.
+Output files written to the temporary directory contain an additional 8-character random string, e.g. ``bernoulli-201912081451-1-5nm6as7u.csv``.

 Access the sample
 ^^^^^^^^^^^^^^^^^